coracle-social/pomade/README.md

 The core library that can be integrated into any project.
 Provides:

+- Protocol type definitions and schemas
 - Client API for interacting with signers
-- Mailer class for handling recovery method challenges
 - Signer class for managing multisig sessions
-- Storage interfaces (IStorage, IStorageFactory)
-- Type definitions and schemas

 **Installation:**